Daichi Abe: Return to regional circuit

 Abe faced Yoichiro Sato at DEEP 95 on August 23, 2020.
 He won the fight via split decision.

 Abe then headlined DEEP 98 against Yuta Watanabe on November 1, 2020.
 Abe won the fight via first-round technical knockout.

 Daichi then faced Gota Yamashita for the interim DEEP Welterweight Championship at DEEP 100 on February 21, 2021.
 He won the fight and claimed the interim title via first-round technical knockout due to an injury.
 He was later promoted to undisputed champion.

 Daichi faced Akira Okada at Rizin 31 - Yokohama on October 24, 2021.
-He lost the bout via north-south choke in the second round.
+He lost the bout via north–south choke in the second round.

 Abe was booked to face Kiichi Kunimoto at Rizin 34 – Osaka on March 20, 2022.
 He won the fight by unanimous decision.

 Abe next fought Marcos Yoshio de Souza at Rizin 37 on July 31, 2022.
 He won via knockout in the second round after a strong right hook and a controversial soccer kick.

-Abe faced Yukinari Tamura on October 23, 2022 at Rizin 39, and dominated from start to finish in the stands, winning a 3-0 decision.
+Abe faced Yukinari Tamura on October 23, 2022, at Rizin 39, and dominated from start to finish in the stands, winning a 3-0 decision.

-Abe faced Shingo Suzuki on February 11, 2023 at DEEP 112 for the DEEP Welterweight Championship, losing the bout via guillotine choke in the second round.
+Abe faced Shingo Suzuki on February 11, 2023, at DEEP 112 for the DEEP Welterweight Championship, losing the bout via guillotine choke in the second round.

+Abe faced Igor Tanabe at Super Rizin 2 on July 30, 2023, losing the fight via a heel hook submission in the first round.

+Abe faced Kota Ossman at Rizin Landmark 8 on February 24, 2024, knocking out his opponent in the first round.

+Abe next faced Ibuki Shimada at DEEP 120 on July 14, 2024.
+He would lose the fight via first round submission.